-The primary challenges the next manager will face Scarce Resources.
+- Scarce Resources.
 While Yakima has been well and conservatively managed, resources are tight.
 In the last year, funded positions have been reduced from 750 to 730.
-Additionally, parts of the City's infrastructure (such as 30% of its streets) need renovation.
+Additionally parts of the City's infrastructure (such as 30% of its streets) need renovation. - Redevelopment.

-Redevelopment.
 In the past ten years Downtown Yakima has undergone a renaissance.
-The Downtown Futures Initiative provided for a street to storefront renovation throughout the downtown core, and included new pedestrian-friendly lighting, water fountains, planters, banner poles, new trees, and hanging baskets to complement the new paver-inlaid sidewalks.
+The Downtown Futures Initiative provided for a street to storefront renovation throughout the downtown core, and included new pedestrian-friendly lighting, water fountains, planters, banner poles, new trees and hanging baskets to complement the new paver-inlaid sidewalks.
 The result is the downtown has been recast as a center for events, services, entertainment, and smaller, more personal shopping experiences.
 The City wants the redevelopment momentum to continue.
-Examples of other opportunities are the redevelopment of the 211 acre former Boise Cascade Mill site and designating the area around the local commercial airport as a port district.
+Examples of other opportunities are the redevelopment of the 211 acre Boise Cascade Mill site and designating the area around the local commercial airport as a port district. - Crime.
+While no worse than many other places, the City does have an issue with gangs and it is working diligently to resolve the issue.